Skip to content

 • A gitStream agent the CI/CD script triggers to execute your automation.

-Whenever a new PR is opened or an existing PR is changed, the following process occurs:
+Whenever a new PR is opened or an existing PR is changed (see also Execution Model), the following process occurs:

 1. The git service provider API notifies the gitStream service that an applicable change has occured to the PR which triggers a call to execute the gitStream CI/CD script.

-2. The gitStream CI/CD script executes the GitHub Action linear-b/gitstream-github-action@v1 on the repository, which looks for two things:
+2. The gitStream CI/CD script executes the GitHub Action linear-b/gitstream-github-action@v2 on the repository, which looks for two things:

 • Valid CM files that match the filepath .cm/*.cm